 - A Special General Meeting (SGM) shall be summoned by the Secretary if a majority of all the members of the General Committee deem it necessary, or upon receiving a requisition signed by not less than 50 members, stating the subject to be discussed.
 Any such requisition should be sent to the Secretary with a copy to the Chairman and/or Vice Chairman.

 - No business shall be discussed or transacted at an SGM unless notice thereof appears on the agenda.

 - In the event of the General Committee failing to convene a Special General Meeting within 28 days of the receipt by the Secretary of a requisition for such a meeting, the requisitionists may call such a Special General Meeting to be held not later than 8 weeks after the deposit of the requisition with the Secretary.

-- Notice of an SGM, including the Agenda, will be posted to members of the Club at their last known address at least 14 clear days before the date of the meeting.
+- Notice of an SGM, including the Agenda, shall be sent to all members at their last known address at least 14 clear days before the date of the meeting.

-- Any person is eligible to join the Club, however the General Committee reserve the right to refuse membership to the Club.
-Members shall comply with the Club's Rules and Regulations and should abide by the Club's 'Code of Ethics'.
+- Any person is eligible to join the Club, however the General Committee reserve the right to refuse membership.

-- Any members who shall be suspended under Kennel Club Rule A42 j.
-(5) and/or any persons whose dog(s) is/are disqualified under Kennel Club Rule A42 j.
-(9) shall ipso facto cease to be a member of the Club for the duration of the suspension and/or disqualification.
+- Any member who shall be disqualified under the Kennel Club Rule A42.j.
+(5) and/or Kennel Club Rule A42.j.
+(9) shall ipso facto cease to be a member of the Club.

 - If the Club expels any member for discreditable conduct in connection with dogs, Dog Shows, Trials or Competitions the Club will report the matter in writing to The Kennel Club within seven days and supply any particulars required.